-PMS is a mechanism used by the management to supervise and control the direction of the organization.
-It plays an important role in developing corporate strategy and performance evaluation for the organization to be more competitive in the global economy (Ukko, Tenhunen, & Rantanen, 2007).
+PMS is a mechanism use by the management to supervise and control the direction of the organization and plays an important role in developing corporate strategy and performance evaluation for organization to be more competitive in the global economy (Ukko, Tenhunen, & Rantanen, 2007).
 It identifies individual effectiveness at all hierarchical levels within an organization (Ubeda & Santos, 2007).
-Performance measurement also prepares useful information in the decision-making process (Ukko et al., 2007) and assists managers in planning and controlling (Chenhall & Langfield-Smith, 2007) in order to achieve good results.
+Performance measurement also prepares useful information in decision making process (Ukko et al., 2007) and assists managers in planning and controlling (Chenhall & Langfield-Smith, 2007) in order to achieve good results.

-A comprehensive PMS relates to its multiple measurements, focus on strategic planning, integrative and incentive (Buhovac & Groff, 2012).
-Hall (2011) defines comprehensive PMS as the ability of the system to supply enhanced performance information which links performance and individual role by providing a broad set of measures related to the importance of the organization, the integration of measures with strategy and valued organizational outcomes, and the integration of measures across functional boundaries and the value chain.
+Comprehensive PMS relates to its multiple measurements, focus on strategic planning, integrative and incentive (Buhovac & Groff, 2012).
+Hall (2011) defines comprehensive PMS as the ability of the system to supply enhanced performance information that links performance and individual role through providing a broad set of measures related to the importance of the organization, the integration of measures with strategy and valued organizational outcomes, and the integration of measures across functional boundaries and the value chain.
 Multidimensionality refers to a combination of financial and non-financial measures, objectives and performance measures.
+Management scenarios that showing a measure of financial accounting perspective alone is not sufficient and the propose solution is to use a qualitative measure of performance measurement.
+Financial measure that refers to past data will be used by managers to evaluate performance, while non-financial indicators provide information for designing future performance and control the achievement of strategic direction.

-Generally, comprehensive performance measurement system refers to the use of various performance measures which combine financial and non-financial measures, emphasize the role of information in the organization and connect all the activities carried out within the organization.
-All measurements having relationships with each other will interact and integrate to form a consensus.
-As a result, performance measurement systems used by an organization enables information-sharing among employees.
+Generally, comprehensive performance measurement system refers to the use of various performance measures that combine financial and non-financial measures, emphasizes the role of information in the organization and connects all the activities carried out within the organization.
+All measurements have relationships with each other will interact and integrate to form a consensus.
+As a result, performance measurement systems used by an organization that enables information sharing among employees.